 - In a mixing bowl whisk together the flour, baking soda, salt and spices.
 Set aside.

-- In the bowl of a stand mixer beat the butter and sugar until incorporated.
+- In the bowl of a stand mixer beat the butter, dark brown sugar, and granulated sugar until incorporated.
 Scrape down the side of the bowl then continue to beat for 2-3 minutes until light and fluffy.

 - Add in the egg and molasses and beat on medium speed until combined.
 Add in the dry ingredients and beat until combined.